ksu-cs-textbooks/cis580/content/07-game-architecture/02-game-services.md

 }
 ```

 Then we could author _two_ classes implementing this interface, one for the Xbox and one for the Playstation.
-We would initalize and register the appropriate one for the build of our program:
+We would initialize and register the appropriate one for the build of our program:

 ```csharp
 game.Services.AddService(IAchievementService, new XBoxAchievementService());